 The progression of cards issued since 1990 is:

 Note: There were 21 cards issued in 2005 and 22 in 2006 due to unique circumstances both years.

 The Web.com Tour Player of the Year receives the Jack Nicklaus Award.
 Player of the Year is based on a vote of the membership.
-In 2018, the Web.com Tour will debut the inaugural Rookie of the Year award.
+Beginning in 2018, the Web.com Tour also began awarding the Rookie of the Year Award.

 Since 1997 we at Web.com have been the marketing partner for businesses wanting to connect with more customers and grow.
 We listen, then apply our expertise to deliver solutions that owners need to market and manage their businesses, from building brands online to reaching more customers or growing relationships with existing customers.
 For some, this means a fast, reliable, attractive website; for others, it means customized marketing plans that deliver local leads; and for others, it means customer-scheduling or customer-relationship marketing (CRM) tools that help businesses run more efficiently.
 Owners from big to small and everything in between can focus on running the companies they know while we handle the marketing they need.
 To learn how this global company collaborates with customers and employees to achieve their potential, explore Web.com or follow on Twitter at @webdotcom or on Facebook at www.facebook.com/web.com.